Radon's theorem: Applications

 The Radon point of any four points in the plane is their geometric median, the point that minimizes the sum of distances to the other points.

 Radon's theorem forms a key step of a standard proof of Helly's theorem on intersections of convex sets; this proof was the motivation for Radon's original discovery of Radon's theorem.

 Radon's theorem can also be used to calculate the VC dimension of d-dimensional points with respect to linear separations.
 There exist sets of d + 1 points (for instance, the points of a regular simplex) such that every two nonempty subsets can be separated from each other by a hyperplane.
 However, no matter which set of d + 2 points is given, the two subsets of a Radon partition cannot be linearly separated.
 Therefore, the VC dimension of this system is exactly d + 1.

 A randomized algorithm that repeatedly replaces sets of d + 2 points by their Radon point can be used to compute an approximation to a centerpoint of any point set, in an amount of time that is polynomial in both the number of points and the dimension.

 Related concepts

+Geometric median.
 The Radon point of three points in a one-dimensional space is just their median.
 The geometric median of a set of points is the point minimizing the sum of distances to the points in the set; it generalizes the one-dimensional median and has been studied both from the point of view of facility location and robust statistics.
 For sets of four points in the plane, the geometric median coincides with the Radon point.